spinks/vim-leader-guide/README.md

 ## Installation

 - [Plug](https://github.com/junegunn/vim-plug)
-  - `Plug 'spinks/vim-leader-guide', { 'branch': 'floating' }`
+  - `Plug 'spinks/vim-leader-guide'`

-For manual installation copy this repository somewhere and add its path to the vim runtimepath.
+For manual installation copy this repository somewhere and add its path to the neovim runtimepath.

 ## Example Usage
 For more detailed description of available commands and functions, and more configuration recommendations see the documentation.